 9/10

 The best luxury cruiser has been made even better as a part-time EV.
 Crank the sound system, soften the suspension and just fly around town.
-It's not sporty per se, but the hybrid turbo inline-six can and will leave a lot of V8s for dead if you ask it to.
+It's not sporty, but the hybrid turbo inline-six can and will leave a lot of V8s for dead if you wish.
 And the fact that it can also turn a corner without tripping over itself simply rounds out a very solid luxury package.

-Mercedes-Benz's decision to go more familial across its vehicle line, however, means it looks no more special than a stretched-out C-Class (and maybe even then not as good).
+Mercedes-Benz's decision to go more familial across its vehicle line, however, means it looks no more special than a stretched C-Class (and maybe even then not as good).
 It's far more conservatively styled than all of its rivals, and if you're spending this kind of coin, you probably want it to look a little less entry-level.
-Once you climb aboard, though, there's a lot more charm and flair (ooooh ambient lighting!) alongside that unrivaled tri-point-star luxury.
+But once you climb aboard, there's a lot more charm and flair (ooooh ambient lighting!) alongside that unrivaled tri-point-star luxury.
 Makes you feel like you're someone important, and who wouldn't like that?

 We recommend the S 580e plug-in hybrid model.
 Although it has an even smaller trunk than the other versions, it is quicker than the V8-powered S 580, can travel an Edmunds-tested 51 miles on electricity alone, and is actually cheaper than the S 580.
 We would also opt for the Pinnacle Trim as its menu of truly decadent backseat creature comforts maximizes the S-Class experience.